-One increasingly important part of the therapeutic process is the technology that is used by therapists to achieve maximum improvement.
-Though some may resemble robots or games, these new discoveries are playing a significant role in improving the outcomes of our patients.
+One increasingly important part of the therapeutic process is the technology that is used by rehabilitation therapists to achieve maximum improvement.
+Though some may resemble robots or games, these new discoveries are playing a significant role in improving the outcomes for our patients.

 Click on the device names at left to explore the technologies in regular use at Mount Sinai Rehabilitation Hospital.